 Dr. George Guthrie

 Dr. Guthrie focuses on the major non-infectious diseases-obesity, diabetes, hypertension, and heart disease-those that we see daily in family medicine.
-He explains how evidence shows that these are chiefly due to SAD-the Standard American Diet.
+He explains how evidence shows these are chiefly due to SAD-the Standard American Diet.

 Many people struggle with the same issues: mindless snacking, overeating, or consuming whatever is most convenient.
 Refined foods are designed to stimulate the pleasure centers in our brain and bring us back for more.